blowdart/AspNetAuthorizationWorkshop/README.md

 The cookie authentication middleware is already configured, the scheme name is available from the `Constants.MiddlewareScheme` field.

-Change the site to include the following functionality
+Change the site to include the following functionality:

 1. Change the `AccountController` `Login` action to create a cookie for the user logging in using the already configured cookie middleware.
 2. Make the entire site require a login, excluding the `Login` action in the `AccountController`.